 Text updated on 2020-08-04

-Some pets can become ill after infection with the SARS-CoV-2 coronavirus and some species are more at risk than others of catching the virus.
+Some pets can get sick from a SARS-CoV-2 coronavirus infection, and some species are more at risk than others of catching the virus.
 Both human-to-animal and animal-to-human transmission are possible.

-Since testing is mainly reserved for humans, we currently have little data on cases of natural transmission of the disease COVID-19 to pets.
-The SARS-CoV-2 coronavirus has been detected in a small number of cats and dogs whose owners were sick with the diseaseCOVID-19, as well as in several tigers at a New York zoo, some with respiratory difficulties.
-Human-animal transmission is therefore possible but appears to be uncommon.
+Because testing is primarily for humans, there is currently little data on natural transmission of COVID-19 to pets.
+The SARS-CoV-2 coronavirus was detected in a small number of cats and dogs whose owners were sick with COVID-19 as well as several tigers at a New York zoo, some with respiratory difficulties.
+Human-animal transmission is therefore possible but seems uncommon.

 In addition, sick animals can transmit the coronavirus to other animals and humans.
-A case of animal-to-human transmission has been described in a mink farm in the Netherlands.
+A case of animal-to-human transmission has been described on a mink farm in the Netherlands.
 However, the risk of animal-to-human transmission appears to be very low.
-Laboratory experiments have shown that some animal species are resistant to infection with the coronavirus SARS-CoV-2 while others can be infected.
-For the risk of infection by species, see Coronaviruses and animals: what are the risks of contamination and transmission according COVID-19 to species?.
+Laboratory experiments have shown that some animal species are resistant to SARS-CoV-2 coronavirus infection while others can be infected.
+To find out the risk of infection according to species, see Coronaviruses and animals: what are the risks of contamination and transmission of COVID-19 depending on the species?.